ritesh83/ember-cli-wizard/README.md

 This addon has a dependency on ember-bootstrap.

-**Note: The newer version (0.1.7) of this addon no longer brings in ember-boostrap as a dependency on ember install.
+**Note: The newer version (0.1.7) of this addon no longer brings in ember-bootstrap as a dependency on ember install.
 You need to install it separately.
 (Reason: A lot of projects already have bootstrap installed and hence run into build time merge errors.)**